 Center for Medicaid and Medicare Services (CMS) recently posted an update to pay for telephone calls at the same reimbursement rate as an office visit.
 Will L&I follow this CMS message?

-Questions about temporary telehealth payment policies?
+Questions about telehealth payment policies?
 Contact L&I's Healthcare Policy & Payment Methods team.